visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 After the students have had time to note what they can see in the image through examination of the VLCs, it is now time for them to consider their emotional response to what they have viewed.

 With close reference to the VLCs they have previously identified, students express how the image makes them feel and how it has influenced them to feel this way.
-They may feel anger, anguish, excitement, happy etc. There is no limit to the emotions they may refer to, provided they can point to evidence from the image.
+They may feel anger, anguish, excitement, happiness, etc. There is no limit to the emotions they may refer to, provided they can point to evidence from the image.
 Here are some suggested questions to help the students explore their responses:

 Subject Matter: What is the topic of the movie?
 Who and what are in the image?
 What is the image about?